Philadelphia Marathon: History

 In 2020, the Marathon was cancelled after mayor Jim Kenney announced a moratorium on public gatherings of more than 50 people within the city of Philadelphia on July 14 due to the COVID-19 pandemic.
 Registrants were given the option of either transferring their entry to 2021, 2022, or 2023, or obtaining a refund.

 In 2021, the marathon was held under a restrictions that only vaccinated runners may participate in all events and the Dunkin Kids Fun Run was cancelled.
 The race had over 21,000 runners between in-person events and virtually.

+In 2023, a combined 34,000 runners participated in the race weekend, including the full marathon, half marathon, 8K, and children's race.
+This broke the record for the total number of participants.
+This was also the first time in a decade that the marathon had completely sold out.

+In 2024, the marathon race had 12,381 finishers.
+This set a new record for the race, passing the previous peak of 11,641 set back in 2012.

+In 2025, the marathon sold out for the third year in a row.
+The race reached capacity much earlier than it had in the previous two years, with an announcement made on July 4.

 Course

 The course begins and ends at the Philadelphia Museum of Art on the Benjamin Franklin Parkway.
 The Philadelphia Marathon course is relatively flat and offers a view of many historical landmarks that include Independence Hall, the Betsy Ross House and the Liberty Bell.
 The course travels the streets of Old City on Penn's Landing, parallel to the Delaware River, along the Schuylkill River and out to Manayunk.
 The highest elevation in the course is approximately 148 feet.
 The terrain presents many uphill and downhill challenges for the runners, though the course itself is very flat compared to other large scale marathons.